10 Snakes With Deadly Toad Toxin Resistance

 Source: iNaturalist user Michiel de Groot – CC BY 4.0

 One poisonous species they overlap with in Malaysia is the Asian common toad (Duttaphrynus melanostictus).
-After consumption, they store the white-coloured bufotoxins in nuchal glands in their neck, which burst when touched by a predator, e.g. bird talons.
-Red-necked keelbacks can even fire stored bufotoxins at humans from a distance, and it’s assumed that blue-necked keelbacks can do the same.
+After consuming a toad, blue-necked keelbacks store the white-coloured bufotoxins in nuchal glands in their neck, which burst when touched by a predator, e.g. bird talons.
+The red-necked keelback can even fire stored bufotoxins at humans from a distance, and it’s assumed that blue-necked keelbacks can do the same.

-Blue-necked keelbacks are mainly found in lowland forests.
+Blue-necked keelbacks are mainly found in lowland rainforests far from humanity.
 Because of their love for toads, they occur near water sources like streams, flooded fields and standing forest pools.
-Finding this snake is a lucky experience for herpers.
+Finding this snake is a lucky experience for reptile enthusiasts.
 Getting sprayed in the face is even luckier (or unlucky, depending on how you view it).

 4 False habu